-Identifying the potential impact of your research can help you properly prioritise and plan your knowledge exchange, public engagement and dissemination activities.
-This toolkit has been developed around 5 questions to help researchers understand their impact, consider new and existing audiences and get the most out of their engagement activities.
+Identifying the potential impact of your research can help with planning and prioritising knowledge exchange, public engagement and dissemination activities.
+This toolkit has been developed around five questions to help researchers understand their potential impact, consider new and existing stakeholders and get the most out of their engagement activities.

 |Q1.
 What impact could come from my research?||

 Impact occurs when research is used outside academia.
-Sometimes impact from research can be clearly identified, other times you may need to consider the context of the situation or challenge the status quo.
-Impact is rarely occurs in isolation or in a linear way.
-You may need to consider how the research will contribute to the change or influence.
+Sometimes the potential impact of research can be clearly identified but othertimes you may need to consider the wider context of the research or think creatively about the stakeholders that could help your research to have impact.
+Impact rarely occurs in isolation or in a linear way.

-To help understand difference audiences for you research, it can helpful to consider the potential changes that could result from your research.
+To understand the different potential stakeholders for your research, consider the potential changes that could result from your research.

 |Q2.
 Who else is interested in this?||

-Being able to identify your audiences as stakeholders and beneficiaries can help target your plans effectively.
+Being able to identify your stakeholders and beneficiaries can help you to target your plans effectively:

-It isn't always effective or possible to try and interact with all the identified groups.
+It isn't always effective or possible to interact with all the identified stakeholders.
 You can determine who will be best to interact with by considering:

-This will allow you to target your activities and consider any risks to the impact.
+This will allow you to target your activities and consider potential risks to the impact.

-There are many different ways to engage your stakeholders and beneficiaries with your research; having identified which group you want to engage, you can tailor you activities to enable them to take up and use your research most easily.
+There are many different ways to engage stakeholders and beneficiaries with your research.
+Once you have identified the stakeholders you want to engage, you can tailor your activities accordingly.

-There are many types of engagement activities and you should select the type that best suits your research, and stakeholder and beneficaries.
+There are many types of engagement activity.
+You should select the type that best suits your research and the stakeholder's needs.

 Things to consider when planning activities

 Nurturing impact can take time.
-You should decide whether you or a member of your team is best to take part in these activities.
+You should decide whether you or a member of your team is best placed to lead on these activities.

 |Q4.
 What can I measure?||

-It can be easier to gather the evidence of your activities as they occur than try to find it months after the event.
-It is important to collect this evidence to help demonstrate a clear link from your research to the broader impact.
-When planning your activities, you should think about what you want to achieve from each activity.
-This will help determine what you should measure.
+It can be easier to gather evidence of your activities as they occur rather than trying to find it months later.
+It is important to collect evidence to help demonstrate a clear link from your research to the impact.
+When planning your activities, you should think about what you want to achieve from each activity - this will help determine what you should measure.
 Where possible you should collect qualitative and quantitative information.

 Q5.
 What support do I need?

-If you want to discuss getting started with knowledge exchange or public engagement, you can contact your faculty team.
+If you want to discuss getting started with knowledge exchange or public engagement, contact your Faculty team.